zooniverse/Panoptes-Front-End/README.md

 - `docker-compose build` will build a local Docker image and run `npm install`.
 Run this whenever you change dependencies in `package.json`.

-- `docker-compose run --service-ports dev npm start` builds and runs the site locally on port 3735.
+- `docker-compose run --rm --service-ports dev npm start` builds and runs the site locally on port 3735.

-- `docker-compose run dev npm test` runs the tests.
+- `docker-compose run --rm dev npm test` runs the tests.

-- `docker-compose run dev npm run stage` builds and optimizes the site, and then deploys it to <https://current-git-branch-name.pfe-preview.zooniverse.org>.
+- `docker-compose run --rm dev npm run stage` builds and optimizes the site, and then deploys it to <https://current-git-branch-name.pfe-preview.zooniverse.org>.

 ### With Node.js